Aristotle described the voice in spiritual terms,

 Lyle began practicing yoga at age 14 years, influenced by her father, a sadhak at the Sri Aurobindo Ashram in Pondicherry, India and one of the pioneers of Auroville.
 Lyle began to experiment with yoga and pranayama techniques for singing in her teens and studied South Indian Classical singing and opera in college.
 Lyle performed throughout the San Francisco Bay area singing her synthesis of yoga chanting and folk music, accompanying herself on guitar and other instruments, in the 70’s.
 She was often a featured performer at yoga and spiritual symposiums and opened for Baba Ram Dass at the “Harmony Festival” in California in 1973.

-In 1991 Lyle officially developed her specialized Vocal Yoga voice work and was the first to use the term Vocal Yoga.
+In 1991 Lyle officially developed her patented Vocal Yoga Method voice work and was the first to use the term Vocal Yoga.
 Vocal Yoga is a union of East meets West; ancient Asian and Indian breathing and voice techniques, combined with the best of Western voice methodologies.
-Vocal Yoga has developed from Lyle’s twenty-five years of singing experience and a synthesis of techniques from Hatha and Kriya Yoga, Chi Gong, Alexander Technique, Feldenkrais, The Bel Canto School of Singing, British Classical Voice Training, Roy Hart Extended Voice Work, Fitzmaurice Voicework, bioenergetics, mulitcultural sounding, Sanskrit chanting, and gospel and jazz improvisation.
-Lyle has explored practically every voice work in existance and integrated the jewels of each art form to assist the student in finding their true, most beautiful voice.
+Vocal Yoga has developed from Lyle’s thirty years of singing experience and a synthesis of techniques from Hatha and Kriya Yoga, Chi Gong, Alexander Technique, Feldenkrais, The Bel Canto School of Singing, British Classical Voice Training, Roy Hart Extended Voice Work, Fitzmaurice Voicework, bioenergetics, mulitcultural sounding, Sanskrit chanting, and gospel and jazz improvisation.
+Lyle has explored practically every voice work in existence and integrated the jewels of each art form to assist the student in finding their true, most beautiful voice.

 Our sound is our essence, it is pure it is perfect, it is unique.
 As far back as 500 BC, the Greek philosopher Pythagoras was experimenting with sound as a healing tool.
 According to Pythagoras, “Each celestial body, in fact each and every atom produces a particular sound on account of its movement, its rhythm or vibration.
 All these sounds and vibrations form a universal harmony in which each element, while having its own function and character, contributes to the whole.”
 We are each an individual sound and at the same time a part of a universal harmony.
 Our sound is capable of great subtlety and power.
 Softly it can soothe and calm.
 Fully released, our sound fills our mouth, our throat and opens into our body, spreading to our extremities.
 Every capillary and organ in our body can be filled with sound.
 Sound is not restrained by tubes or tubules, it can vibrate into the core of our cells and float through our cell walls free of restriction.